-Wendy Williams’ Ex Kevin Hunter Proposes To His Multiyear Mistress With An $800K Diamond Ring
+Wendy Williams’ Ex Kevin Hunter Proposes To His Multiyear Mistress With An $80K Diamond Ring

 “For you lonely girls who can’t keep your hands off other people’s man, there’s a hot place in hell for you.
 A woman is only going to do that if the man lets her.
 Most of the time, if a woman is doing something like that, she’s got nothing to lose.
 If she’s doing that to a married man with a family, he’s got everything to lose.
 So, if you bite back married man, then you lose,” she said at the time.

-Hunter has publically apologized for stepping out on Wendy in the past stating that he wasn’t “proud” of his “actions” and that he wanted to hopefully “right some wrongs” through some much-needed “self-reflection.”
+Hunter has publically apologized for stepping out on Wendy in the past claiming that he wasn’t “proud” of his “actions” and that he wanted to hopefully “right some wrongs” through some much-needed “self-reflection.”

 He continues however to post pettily about his ex-wife.